MikeAmputer/orcs-have-issues/README.md

 # orcs-have-issues
-A multiplayer game with a github issues frontend and datastore
+A multiplayer RPG game with a github-issues-based UI and backend